TerrellSowell/TerrellSowell/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for technology, and I am now eager to transition into this field, specifically aiming to join a Network Operations Center (NOC) as a Tier 1 Network Analyst.
+My journey in computer science has led me to develop a passion for technology, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Network Analyst.

 ## Skills